Journaling for Mental Health and Personal Growth

 We are usually our own biggest critic, so make an agreement to lay off yourself.
 If you feel a bit embarrassed about it – own it.
 It's okay. new things often feel uncomfortable.
 Show yourself kindness and compassion, and use journaling to support your healing or your personal growth.

-*Just to add, if you find that journaling brings up a lot of difficult feelings and emotions and you're finding it upsetting.
+*If you find that journaling brings up a lot of difficult feelings and emotions and you're finding it upsetting.
 Please reach out to someone, this isn't a replacement for therapy.

 I find some self care helps me switch off and process things that have come up.
 I remove pressure and allow myself to sit with it when I'm particularly affected by my journaling.